-Actions Implementation Timeline 4.1 Continue to support education and outreach to private landowners by annually hosting 35 longleaf-specific landowner field days throughout the range.
-Provide technical, financial, and/or staffing assistance to annually support 15 or more comprehensive educational opportunities such as Longleaf Academies for landowners, forestry consultants, and agency personnel.
-NRCS LIT Coordinators LLA NWTF TNC Jones Center at Ichauway State Forestry and Wildlife Agencies 2019-2021 4.2 Encourage stronger partnerships among LITs and NRCS to increase technical and financial assistance to private landowners.
-Establish MOUs, Declarations of Partnership, and/or engage with State Technical Committees and Soil and Water Conservation Districts.
-Promote NRCS incentive programs to private landowners and work with NRCS to streamline delivery of these programs.
-LIT Coordinators NRCS State Conservationists LLA TNC NWTF NGOs State Forestry and Wildlife Agencies 2019-2021 4.3 Continue to identify and promote other incentive programs and funding opportunities for longleaf restoration, such as RCPP, state programs, and local cost-share.
-LPC/FCC member agencies LIT Coordinators LLA 2019-2021 4.4 TIMOs and REITs manage large acreages of forests that are suitable for longleaf restoration.
+ACTIONS IMPLEMENTATION 4.1 Continue to support education and outreach to private landowners by annually hosting 35 longleaf-specific landowner field days throughout the range.
+USDA-NRCS LIT Coordinators TLA NWTF TNC Jones Center at Ichauway State Forestry and Wildlife Agencies 4.2 Utilizing the Longleaf for All network, address the additional barriers that exist for minority and under-resourced landowners such as: property rights (heirs' property) and access to legal counsel; size and scale of small landowners; and access to markets and outreach.
+Increase pathways for minority professionals in the fields of forestry, biology, and prescribed fire in the longleaf restoration effort.
+All 4.3 Harness existing partnership networks to raise landowner awareness - especially to historically underserved producers - of options for NRCS technical and financial assistance to restore and improve longleaf pine.
+Encourage partner participation in State Technical Committees and associated local working groups.
+LIT Coordinators NRCS State Conservationists TLA TNC NWTF NGOs State Forestry and Wildlife Agencies Longleaf for All

+ACTIONS IMPLEMENTATION 4.4 Continue to identify and promote other incentive programs and funding opportunities for longleaf restoration, such as RCPP, state programs, local cost-share, and the Sentinel Landscapes Partnership.
+LPC/FCC member agencies LIT Coordinators TLA Longleaf for All 4.5 TIMOs and REITs manage large acreages of forests that are suitable for longleaf restoration.
 Continue current efforts to engage these landowners, as well as other types of large private landowners.
-Seek and promote opportunities to incentivize large landowners that don't qualify for traditional incentive programs.
-Address issues of higher liability insurance requirements to conduct prescribe burns on TIMO lands.
+Seek and promote opportunities to incentivize large landowners that do not qualify for traditional incentive programs.
+Address issues of higher liability insurance requirements to conduct prescribed burns on TIMO lands.
 Encourage development of perpetual easement programs for working forests that value conservation actions above traditional easement valuations.
-LPC/FCC member agencies LIT Coordinators TIMO and REIT representatives SFI AFF LLA NRCS 2019-2021

-Actions Implementation Timeline 4.5 Continue efforts to produce growth and yield models for planted longleaf pine to accurately assess opportunity costs of converting production-oriented forests to longleaf pine.
-Develop a prospectus of needs for G&Y modelling Seek funding to implement the project/study LPC/FCC member agencies TIMO and REIT representatives Jones Center at Ichauway 2019-2021 4.6 Continue engagement with non-industrial private forest landowners and private forestry consultants on longleaf pine, including economics, by improving coordination with organizations such as the Association of Consulting Foresters, the American Tree Farm System, Forest Stewardship Council, Sustainable Forestry Initiative, Forest Stewardship Programs, and State Forestry Associations.
+LPC/FCC member agencies LIT Coordinators TIMO and REIT representatives SFI AFF TLA USDA-NRCS 4.6 Continue growth and yield project for planted longleaf pine to accurately assess opportunity costs of choosing longleaf pine over other species of southern pine.
+Initial plot measurements complete in 2022, model development in 2023.
+Seek funding to finish project with remeasurements and model refinement in 2025 and 2028.
+Distribute results after second remeasurement.
+LPC/FCC member agencies TIMO and REIT representatives Jones Center at Ichauway TCF 4.7 Continue engagement with non-industrial private forest landowners and private forestry consultants on longleaf pine, including economics, by improving coordination with organizations such as the Association of Consulting Foresters, the American Tree Farm System, Forest Stewardship Council, Sustainable Forestry Initiative, Forest Stewardship Programs, and State Forestry Associations.
 Continue efforts to develop markets for longleaf-specific products and/or longleaf restoration-related activities.
-LPC/FCC member agencies LIT Coordinators AFF FLA LLA 2019-2021 4.7 Continue to work with partners and agencies to increase land protection for longleaf forests.
+Work to connect smaller landowners with forestry associations and consultants to increase market opportunities.
+LPC/FCC member agencies LIT Coordinators AFF FLA TLA Longleaf for All 4.8 Continue to work with partners and agencies to increase land protection for longleaf forests.
 In particular, explore opportunities to promote longleaf restoration on easement-protected lands by working with local land trusts and the Land Trust Alliance.
-TNC TCF TPL Land Trust Alliance (Southeast) 2019-2021 4.8 Advance land protection priorities through submission of projects to the Forest Legacy, REPI, ACUB, RCPP, Acres for America, and other funding programs.
-USDA-FS USDA-NRCS USFWS DoD State Forestry and Wildlife Agencies NGOs 2019-2021
+TNC TCF TPL Land Trust Alliance (Southeast) 4.9 Advance land protection priorities through submission of projects to the Forest Legacy, REPI, ACUB, RCPP, Acres for America, the Sentinel Landscapes Partnership and other funding programs.
+USDA-FS USDA-NRCS USFWS DoD State Forestry and Wildlife Agencies